zijianhuang/openapiclientgen/Tests/SwagTsTests/NG2FormGroupResults/sell_analytics.txt

 		/** The primary system where the error occurred.
 This is relevant for application errors.
 For Analytics errors, it always has the value API_ANALYTICS. */ domain?: string | null;

+		/**
-		/** A positive integer that uniquely identifies the specific error condition that occurred.
+		 * A positive integer that uniquely identifies the specific error condition that occurred.
 Your application can use error codes as identifiers in your customized error-handling algorithms.
-Traffic report error IDs range from 50001 to 50500. */ errorId?: number | null;
+Traffic report error IDs range from 50001 to 50500.
+		 * Type: int, -2,147,483,648 to 2,147,483,647
+		 */
+		errorId?: number | null;

 		/** Identifies specific request elements associated with the error, if any. inputRefId's response is format specific.
 For JSON, use JSONPath notation. */